-- Do your part to waterproof your home.
+- Waterproof your home.
 You can help water drain away from your home by attaching downspouts to your gutter to ensure water is expelled away from the foundation.
 Clean out your gutters as well – gutters full of debris and leaves will not be able to catch water and will cause it to form puddles near your home.
 Also, check the grading around your home.
 If the yard does not slope away from the home, puddles might collect ear your foundation, leading to leakage and crack formation.

 - Keep snow away from your foundation by shoveling.
 Any snow that sits near your foundation might melt and soak through the concrete or contribute to excess groundwater and hydrostatic pressure around your foundation.